pytroll/pytroll-schedule/docs/config.rst

 ``start``
 	Time offset between the time of computing and start of the schedule.

+``center_id``
+    Name/ID for centre/org creating schedules.

 File- and directory pattern
 ---------------------------
 Each of the keys in this section can be referenced from within other lines in this section.

 .. note::

    Be carefull not to create loops!

 ::

 	[pattern]